 Procurement of system components:

-Cable: Based on the deployment/recovery strategy, sea-state simulations, and the characteristics of the MacArtney winch, the cable need to be armored, torque balanced, with a minimum breaking strength of over 50 kN, a bend radius of 0.3 m, and a weight in water exceeding 0.32 kg/m.
+Cable: Based on the deployment/recovery strategy, sea-state simulations, and the characteristics of the MacArtney winch, the cable need to be armored, torque-balanced, with a minimum breaking strength of over 50 kN, a bend radius of 0.3 m, and a weight in water exceeding 0.32 kg/m.
 After soliciting quotes and conducting meetings with eight vendors, a 1-kilometer-long DAS cable has been ordered from Winchester, with an expected delivery in October 2024.

 DAS interrogator: We need a system that can resolve seismic waves with a frequency range of 0-20 Hz, capable of operating at temperatures of 4-8°C and using the existing battery design for 17” pressure housings.
 We have thus ordered a Sintela Onyx Nano system, which has a range of 10 km, spatial resolution of 1 m, dimensions of 300 × 200 × 75 mm, mass of 5 kg, and a power consumption of 30–40 W. Delivery is expected in September 2024.
 Modifications to the original system are currently ongoing in terms of modifying the mounting frame design, thermal modelling, software setup and integration of SSDs.